Music

 Edexcel GCSE Music is taught as a two-year course to two groups (typically 35 pupils per year) of equal ability, both groups working with their teacher on concurrent topics.
 Pupils are taught the three areas of performing, composing and appraising, across the various areas of study, with links being made between the three areas of assessment wherever possible.

-Solo and ensemble performing takes place in lessons and chamber concerts.
-Composition is taught in various styles and by applying various techniques.
-Set works (analysed through various activities) cover a broad spectrum, from pop and jazz, film music and classical, to folk and various ‘world’ music styles.
+Students gain experience of solo and ensemble performing in lessons and Chamber Concerts, and practise a variety of compositional techniques and styles in composition lessons.
+Set works (analysed through various activities) cover a broad spectrum, from pop and jazz, film music and classical, to folk and various non-Western music styles.

 KEY STAGE 5